raytsou/player_detection/README.md

 ```

-Remember to `source /ws/setup.sh` upon entering.
+On entry, `source /ws/setup.sh`.
+This will catkin_make and run setup.
 Then we can launch the node from the container without needing to specify the weights directory.

 `roslaunch player_detection detect.launch`

+We can also do this all automaticaly by appending `./setup.sh --run` to the docker `run` command.

 # Performance